The posts listed on this page may help you in thinking, talking and planning around the inevitability of your death or the death of a loved one:

 What is Hospice?
 How Do I Get It?
 In planning for death, it is important to understand the benefits around home health and hospice that are covered by your health insurance.
 These important benefits are designed to support you and your loved ones at the time of death.
 It is also important to know what resources exist in your community to support living at home until you die, especially if you are living in a more rural area of the country.

-Emergency Medical ID Bands: A USB Drive Can Save Your Life If you are living with a chronic disease or serious allergies, this new form of medical alert bracelet just might save your life in an emergency.
+Emergency Medical ID Bands: A USB Drive Can Save Your Life If you are living with a chronic disease or serious allergies, this new form of the medical alert bracelet just might save your life in an emergency.
 The new medical alert bracelets contain USB drives that can be loaded with your health care information to help emergency medical personnel to care for you, contact your medical agent if you are unable to speak for yourself, get to your treating physician quickly, know your insurance, and your current medications.
 If you live alone, this bracelet is even more important to have on your person, in your purse, or pocket when you are away from home.

 How to be Creative in Celebrations of Life The best possible funeral or celebration of your life is one you plan for yourself.
 This post offers ideas to those who are planning for their deaths, as well as for those who might be called to plan such a celebration or funeral and burial.